 15. Roll off of a sled that’s about to crash

 Sometimes it’s hard to prevent a sledding accident.
 If you are about to collide with an object or sled into an unsafe area, roll off of the sled.
 You can always buy a new sled if it gets damaged.
-Your life is more important than a sled!
+Your personal safety is more important than a sled!

 Sledding Accident Lawsuits

+Sledding safety is a big concern for some communities.
 Some towns have banned sledding out of fear of liability.
-According to NJ.com, one New Jersey town put up “No Sleigh Riding” signs on a popular hill after settling a sledding injury lawsuit for $25,000.
+One New Jersey town put up “No Sleigh Riding” signs on a popular hill after settling a sledding injury lawsuit for $25,000.
 This isn’t the only sledding accident lawsuit that led to a ban.
-Philly.com says another New Jersey town settled a lawsuit for $150,000 after a boy broke his leg while sledding.
-The town’s insurance company then required the town to place signs prohibiting sleigh riding on the hill.
+Another New Jersey town settled a lawsuit for $150,000 after a boy broke his leg while sledding.
+The town’s insurance required the town to place signs prohibiting sleigh riding.

 Similar lawsuits and sledding bans have been seen in other states as well.
-A lawsuit in Pennsylvania settled for an undisclosed amount after a girl was killed when her sled collided with a truck in the roadway at the bottom of the hill.
+A sledding safety lawsuit in Pennsylvania settled for an undisclosed amount after a girl was killed.
+Her sled collided with a truck in the roadway at the bottom of the hill.
 The lawsuit led the landowners to put up “no trespassing” signs on the hill.

-Sledding Injury Lawyers in Pennsylvania and New Jersey
+Sledding Injury Lawyers in Philadelphia and New Jersey

-It is important for both sledders and property owners to do everything in their power to prevent a sledding accident from happening in the first place.
-But, sledding accidents do happen and determining liability in a sledding accident can be complex.
-If you’ve been injured in a sledding accident, a Philadelphia personal injury attorney at Kane & Silverman will evaluate your claim for free.
+It is important for sledders and property owners to do everything possible to prevent a sledding accident.
+But, sledding accidents do happen.
+Determining liability in a sledding accident can be complex.
+If you’re injured in a sledding accident, a Philadelphia personal injury attorney at Kane & Silverman can help.
+Our legal team will review your claim for free.
 Do not hesitate to contact us at 215-232-1000 or fill out our contact form online.